 Tow car plus caravan weights

-At the weighbridge, both tow car (without occupants) and caravan should be weighed, to confirm their combined weight is within the car’s gross train weight (GTW) limit.
+At the weighbridge, both tow car (with all regular occupants) and caravan – including contents – should be weighed, to confirm their combined weight is within the car’s gross train weight (GTW) limit.

 The tow car’s maximum GTW is usually to be found in the owner’s handbook.

 This concerns your vehicle’s towing ability, but not matters such as the van’s individual load limit and stability performance.